 Easy Semiya Upma Recipe Kerala Style – How To Make Simple Vermicelli Upma Recipe Without Vegetables – Easy South Indian Breakfast Recipe Using Semiya/Vermicelli Noodles

 Semiya upma recipe Kerala style is a very delicious and easy semiya upma recipe for breakfast or snack or even dinner that you can easily prepare in no time.
-See here delicious masala upma recipe for breakfast.
-You can see all Kerala recipes in my blog here.

 This semiya/vermicelli upma using roasted fine vermicelli noodles is also made using fresh coconut in Kerala style, and it is made without vegetables as I made this as an easy and quick semiya upma for breakfast.
 The semiya upma Kerala style recipe is very flexible and you can easily add sauteed vegetables to this dish if you wish, to make it more healthy.